Are you a resident of Montana facing a personal injury lawsuit?

 Montana is a “fault” or “at-fault” state regarding car insurance.
 This means that, in the event of a car accident, the first option is to sue the driver at fault.
 In the event that they are uninsured or underinsured, the plaintiff is able to file a claim with their own insurance company.

 In Montana, the law regarding dog bites makes the owner “strictly liable”.
-Regardless of the animal’s past behaviour, the dog owner is responsible for a personal injury caused by their dog.
+Regardless of the animal’s past behavior, the dog owner is responsible for a personal injury caused by the dog.

 Notable Personal Injury Lawyers in Montana

 There are a number of highly skilled and experienced personal injury lawyers based in Montana who would be delighted to take on your case: